BBC presenter charged with indecent assaults

 The presenter still regularly appears on BBC airwaves, delivering erudite and grandiose soccer reports for which he is well-known to sports fans.

-His agent declined to go into detail about the arrest and referred queries to the BBC.
+His agent declined to go into detail about the arrest and referred queries to the BBC, but a spokeswoman for the broadcaster said: “We are not commenting on that.”

-“In light of the very serious nature of these charges Stuart Hall will not be working at the BBC while the police continue with their inquiries,” a spokesman for the broadcaster said in a statement.

 After revelations about Savile emerged in October, police launched an investigation into the presenter and potential accomplices.
 They have so far quizzed five people including the former glam rock singer Gary Glitter and comedian Freddie Starr, who both deny any wrongdoing.